Dyalog/link/docs/Usage/index.md

 If your existing code is in a workspace rather than in text files, you should read the section on [converting a workspace to source files](WStoLink.md) before continuing.

 ## Saving your work
-Once a link is set up using [Link.Create](../API/Link.Create.md), you can work with your code using the Dyalog IDE exactly as you would if you were not using Link; the only difference being that Link will ensure that any changes you make to the code, using the Dyalog editor, within the `stats` namespace are instantly copied to the corresponding source file.
+Once a link is set up using [Link.Create](../API/Link.Create.md), you can work with your code using the Dyalog exactly as you would if you were not using Link; the only difference being that Link will ensure that any changes you make (using the APL editor) to the code within the `stats` namespace are instantly copied to the corresponding source file.

+In the context of this document, the term *Dyalog IDE* includes both the Windows IDE and the Remote IDE (RIDE), which is tightly integrated with the interpreter.

 The use of a source code management system like Git is recommended.
 If you do that, then you effectively save your work by doing a commit.

+Conversely, if you are new to Dyalog APL, and have a favourite editor, you can use it to edit the source files directly, and any changes that you make will be replicated in the active workspace - assuming that .NET (Framework, or 6.0 and later versions) is available and your APL system is configured to use it.

 !!!
 Note
-	In the context of this document, the term *Dyalog IDE* includes both the Windows IDE and the Remote IDE (RIDE), which is tightly integrated with the interpreter.

-Conversely, if you are new to Dyalog APL, and have a favourite editor, you can use it to edit the source files directly, and any change that you make will be replicated in the active workspace (assuming that a .NET File System Watcher is available).

-!!!
-Note
-	For Dyalog to automatically update workspace contents due to file changes requires Microsoft .NET.

-	The .NET Framework is included with Microsoft windows.
-For other platforms, .NET can be downloaded from [dotnet.microsoft.com/download](https://dotnet.microsoft.com/download).

-	To find out which versions are supported, see [section 2.1 of the .NET Core Interface Guide](https://docs.dyalog.com/latest/dotNET%20Core%20Interface%20Guide.pdf) and under the heading "Prerequisites" in [chapter 1 of the Dyalog for Microsoft Windows .NET Framework Interface Guide](https://docs.dyalog.com/latest/Dyalog%20for%20Microsoft%20Windows%20.NET%20Framework%20Interface%20Guide.pdf).

-	The File System Watcher (FSW) is useful for immediately picking up changes made using an external editor, allowing you to combine the best features of the Dyalog IDE with a favourite external editor.
-However, an FSW is *NOT* a reliable mechanism for deployment of new code to running systems.
+	Note that, although a so-called .NET *File System Watcher* (FSW) is useful for immediately picking up changes made using an external editor, a FSW is *NOT* a reliable mechanism for deployment of new code to running systems.
 For example, running a server with an active link and patching it simply by modifying linked source files IS *NOT RECOMMENDED*.

 If you use editors inside or outside the APL system to add new functions, operators, namespaces or classes,  the corresponding change will be made on the other side of the link.
 For example, we could add a `Median` function to the namespace we created earlier: